 Frequently Asked Questions

 Yes, you can use Drupal for a small, simple website.
-But because of its advanced customization capabilities, it’s more commonly used for big and complex sites.
+But because of its advanced customisation capabilities, it’s more commonly used for big and complex sites.
 For simple sites, it may require more technical expertise than WordPress.

 How user-friendly is WordPress for someone with no technical background?